danadb94/messages-project/README.md

+For write message: /messages/
-For write message, get all messages for a specific user: /messages/ For get all unread messages for a specific user: unread_messages/ For read message: unread_messages/ + message id
+For get all messages for a specific user: user_messages/ For get all unread messages for a specific user: user_messages/unread_messages/ For read message: user_messages/ + message id
 For delete message: /messages/ + message id

 Assumptions: